 - Xavier University: Dr. Tom Wiese

-To obtain a room, you must register for the event by the deadline and we'll reserve a room for you, otherwise the full amount can not be covered.
+To obtain a room, you must register for the event by the deadline.
+You must reserve a room using the link in your registration confirmation.
 Incidentals are the participant's responsibility.

 Internet at LSUHSC-Shreveport: